SonuVerma9560/Zomato-10-years-business-plan-Marketing-Financial-Risk-Campaign-Data-Analysis-/README.md

-Here's a concise LinkedIn post summarizing your analysis:

----

 🚀 **10-Year Market Forecast & Gap Analysis: Insights for Restaurant Chains and Zomato Sales** 📊

 I've just completed an in-depth analysis covering **market gaps**, **forecast trends**, and **strategic opportunities** for the restaurant and food delivery sectors.